 About Our Community

-Emeritus at Harden Ranch is conveniently located just off N. Main Street, close to Route 101 and Route 1, the major highway that runs north-south along the California coast.
+Brookdale Salinas, formerly Emeritus at Harden Ranch, is a Salinas CA Assisted Living and Alzheimer’s Care community for seniors.
+Conveniently located just off N. Main Street, we are close to Route 101 and Route 1, the major highway that runs north-south along the California coast.
 The Northridge Shopping Center, just minutes from our community, offers many large stores – Macy’s, JCPenney, Wal-Mart, Marshals and Target – to name a few – as well as many terrific restaurants; Marie Callendar’s, Olive Garden, Red Lobster and Applebee’s are among our residents’ favorites.
 Several hospitals are also close by, including Salinas Valley Memorial, Natividad Medical Center and Community Hospital of the Monterey Peninsula.
 And the Monterey Peninsula, with its many attractions, is an easy half-hour drive south.

 A Wonderful Selection